How to convert HTML to PDF: 10 best tools compared

 - Cross-browser support — Automates Chromium, Firefox, and WebKit.

-- JavaScript-heavy page handling — Capable of rendering complex, JavaScript-heavy pages.
+- JavaScript-heavy page handling — Renders complex, JavaScript-heavy pages.

-- PDF layout control — Provides extensive control over PDF layout, including custom page sizes and margins.
+- PDF layout control — Supports custom page sizes and margins.

-- Integration with testing frameworks — Ideal for end-to-end testing and PDF generation within modern testing workflows.
+- Integration with testing frameworks — Works with end-to-end testing frameworks for PDF generation.

 - Cross-browser PDF generation